igd-geo/lidarserv/README.md

     -V, --version               Prints version information

 OPTIONS:
-        --bvg-max-points-per-node <bvg-max-points-per-node>    The maximum number of points that can be inserted into a node, before that node is split.
-This option only applies to the bvg index [default: 100000]
         --cache-size <cache-size>                              Maximum number of nodes to keep in memory, while indexing [default: 500]
-        --index <index>                                        Index structure to use so the point cloud can be queried efficiently [default: mno]  [possible values: mno, bvg]
         --las-offset <las-offset>                              The offset used for storing point data. (usually fine to be left at '0.0, 0.0, 0.0') [default: 0]
         --las-scale <las-scale>                                The resolution used for storing point data [default: 0.001] --max-lod <max-lod>                                    Maximum level of detail of the index [default: 10]